 Personally, we prefer the Qualys SSL labs test as most of the browsers will not pull the certificate info if there’s an issue with it.

-3. Checking for old and unsupported TLS version
+3. Checking for old and unsupported version of TLS

 All hosting providers should use at least TLS 1.2 version on their servers, ideally.
 There should also be some backward compatibility with older TLS versions since not everyone uses the latest operating systems and browsers.
-Most hosting providers take care of this behind the curtain to ensure maximum compatibility.
+Most WordPress hosting providers take care of this behind the curtain to ensure maximum compatibility.
 If you notice an old TLS version, contact your hosting provider and ask for the minimum SSL/TLS version supported in order to avoid ‘err_ssl_version_or_cipher_mismatch’ error.

 Also, the TLS 1.3 version has been published on August 21st 2018 and it offers better security and faster speeds.
 If your hosting provider can’t offer at least TLS 1.2 version, it might be a good idea to switch to a different provider.